 Chatbots are incredibly popular, especially among businesses seeking better customer experience.
 Chatbots are now relevant in most major industries.
 Advancements in their accuracy, usability, and affordability make them more useful for companies than ever before.
-Consumers are even poised to accept them.
-69% of consumers prefer chatbots over more traditional forms of communication.
 Studies suggest that chatbots will be involved in 85% of all types of business-customer interaction by 2020, and the global chatbot market will reach $1.23B by 2025.
 With the sector expecting such prolific growth, many businesses are seeking to outsource their development services, and the market to do so is competitive.

 Chatbots are available all day, every day, without the need for breaks, vacations, sick days or anything else their human counterparts require.
 They are also much better at performing repetitive tasks which would otherwise require a paid employee.
 This, together with their reliability and accuracy, makes them ideal for handling online customer interactions.
 And in today’s market, this means messaging apps.